setiQuest/ML4SETI/README.md

 ### The Code Challenge

 The challenge is to build a classification system based on a large body of simulated (and labeled) data that we have constructed.
-You may obtain the raw data for hundreds of thousands of signals, similar to the ones you see above.
-There is a preview and final test set that you may use to measure the performance of your model.
+While our set of simulated data does not span the full range of types of signals observed at the ATA, or the complexity, it is a good starting point for building useful classification tools.

 ## Get Started

-The [Getting Started page](https://github.com/setiQuest/ML4SETI/blob/master/GettingStarted.md) will show you how to download the data, read the data into spectrograms, potentially extract features and pass the spectrogram to various classification tools, such as IBM Watson Visual Recognition or a neural network using TensorFlow.
+The [Getting Started page](https://github.com/setiQuest/ML4SETI/blob/master/GettingStarted.md) will show you how to download the data, read the data into spectrograms, extract features (if you wish) and pass the spectrogram to various classification tools, such as IBM Watson Visual Recognition or a neural network using TensorFlow.

 You may also wish to start with one of the models produced by the teams listed in the Introduction.